 Select your Microphone from the Recording tab and click Set default to make it the default recording device.
 This should resolve the problem.

-You can enable or disable the Show Disabled Devices and Disconnected Devices options by right-clicking on the blank space in the Recording tab.
+By right-clicking on the empty spot in the Recording tab, you can turn on or off the Show Disabled Devices and Disconnected Devices options.
 You will see the microphone and be able to set your microphone as the default device by following the steps.

 Reinstall Or Update Your Microphone Drivers

-Device drivers are software that tells the operating system and other software how to interact with specific hardware.
+Device drivers are pieces of software that tell the operating system and other software how to work with certain pieces of hardware.

-Because they are often created by different companies or individuals, the driver acts as a translator between hardware and software.
+Because hardware and software are often made by different companies or people, the driver works as a bridge between the two.

 Drivers allow software and hardware to communicate seamlessly.
 Without drivers, computers will not be able to send or receive data properly in most cases.